confluentinc/examples/microservices-orders/docs/index.rst

 Exercise 1: Persist Events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Events are sources of truth, or "facts", that represent things that happen.
+An "event" is simply a thing that happened or occurred.
+An event in a business is some fact that occurred, such as a sale, an invoice, a trade, a customer experience, etc, and it is the source of truth.
-In a streaming architecture, events are first class citizens and constantly push data into applications.
+In event-oriented architectures, events are first class citizens and constantly push data into applications.
-The client applications can then react to these streams of events in real-time, and decide what to do next.
+Client applications can then react to these streams of events in real-time, and decide what to do next.

 .. figure:: images/microservices-exercise-1.jpg
     :alt: image

-In this exercise, you will persist an event into Kafka by producing a record that represents a customer order.
+In this exercise, you will persist events into Kafka by producing records that represents customer orders.
-It happens in the Orders Service which provides a REST interface to POST and GET Orders.
+This event happens in the Orders Service which provides a REST interface to POST and GET Orders.
 Posting an Order is essentially a REST call, and it creates the event in Kafka.

 Implement the `TODO` lines of the file `exercises/OrdersService.java <https://github.com/confluentinc/examples/tree/5.0.1-post/microservices-orders/exercises/OrdersService.java>`__